The following tips can help you avoid jellyfish stings:

 - Avoid water during jellyfish season.
 Stay out of the water when jellyfish numbers are high.

-- Don't dive.
+- Be careful where you dive.
 To avoid stings on the face, don't dive into waters that may have jellyfish.

 - Use protective lotions.
-There's some clinical evidence that some lotions, such as Safe Sea lotion, may result in fewer stings after exposure to jellyfish tentacles.
+Some clinical evidence shows that lotions such as Safe Sea may result in fewer stings after exposure to jellyfish tentacles.

 - Leave the water calmly.
 If you're stung, get out of the water without splashing much.
 This helps prevent more stingers from releasing venom.

 - Auerbach PS, et al. Field Guide to Wilderness Medicine.
 4th ed.
 Philadelphia, Pa.: Mosby Elsevier, 2013. https://www.clinicalkey.com.
 Accessed March 27, 2014.